Charge filed in Sunday fatal shooting at north Tulsa apartment

 Surveillance footage reportedly showed Russell was shot in the parking lot of the apartment complex, then ran to a unit and knocked on the door.
 The resident of that unit reportedly told officers when they opened the door, Russell was on his knees bleeding.

-The resident asked Russell what happened, then who shot him, to which he said Ward's alleged street name, according to the affidavit.
+The resident asked Russell what happened and who shot him, to which he said Ward's alleged street name, according to the affidavit.

 A witness told officers Ward was looking for Russell to confront him about an interaction with Ward's "current girlfriend," according to the affidavit.

-Another witness said they observed a man people referred to as Ward's street name arguing with the victim.
-The man was allegedly seen running through the breezeway after the victim and fired a shot.
+Another witness told police they observed a man people referred to as Ward's street name arguing with the victim.
+The man allegedly was seen running through the breezeway after the victim and firing a shot.
 The man then ran back, allegedly saying, "I got his a--."

 Multiple witnesses described the suspect by Ward's street name, and that he had just gotten out of jail or prison.
 A search of Tulsa Police's database revealed one person with that street name, and when shown photos of Ward, witnesses all identified him as the man they saw.